lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[G13\] Rufo, C. M. *et al*.
 (2014). '[**Short peptides self-assemble to produce catalytic amyloids**](https://www.nature.com/articles/nchem.1894)'. *Nature Chemistry*, 6, pp.303-309. doi:10.1038/nchem.1894.

 >Several 7-mer oligopeptides were found to form a β-strands, in particular those with alternating hydrophilic-hydrophobic primary structure (e.g. LKLKLKL, L: leucine, K: lysine, with many others).
 When positions 2 and 4 were replaced with histidine (H), the β-strand structure was retained, and some of these peptides self-assembled into an amyloid fibril structure with β-pleated sheets, and exhibited catalytic activity for the hydrolysis of p-nitrophenyl acetate (pNPA) in the presence of Zn(II) ions.
 These peptides work by binding Zn(II) ions with the histidine residue side chains, a motif found in many extant hydrolase enzymes.
 The sequence IHIHIQI was especially effective, with $ \frac{k_{cat}}{K_m} = 360 \ M^{-1} \ s^{-1} $ (quite high) at pH 10.3.

+\[G14\] Mariani, A. and Sutherland, J. D. (2017). '[**Non-Enzymatic RNA Backbone Proofreading through Energy-Dissipative Recycling**](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.201703169), *Angew.
+Chem.
+Int.
+Ed.*, 56, pp.6563–6566. doi:10.1002/anie.201703169.

+>Starting with a 13-mer oligo-RNA duplex with a 2'-5' linkage in the middle of one strand (and the rest 3'-5' linked), mildly alkaline conditions (pH 9.25, 21 C) led to the isomerisation of the 2'-5' linkage into a 6-mer oligo-RNA 2'-3' cylic phosphate.
+Hydrolysis with $ [Mg^{2+}] \leq $ 40 mM opened the cyclic phosphate to give the 6-mer and 7-mer oligo-RNAs, with the 6-mer having either a terminal nucleoside 2- or 3-phosphate.
+From there, acetylation with N-acetylimidazole and phosphorlyation with N-cyanoimidazole led to regioselective ligation to form 3'-5' RNA from the 6/7-mers.
+Only 1\% degradation of the all-3'-5'-linked RNA was observed after 24 days.
+With multiple rounds of this energy-dissipative 'recycling' of RNA, all-3'-5'-linked RNA can emerge from a backbone-heterogeneous (2'-5' and 3'-5') mixture.

 ---